Your Wellington backyard bucket list

 Matiu/Somes Island, Lower Hutt, Wellington

-Situated in the middle of Wellington's stunning harbour, Matiu/Somes Island is a tranquil retreat for both wildlife and visitors.
-The island, a predator-free scientific and historic reserve, is owned by local iwi (Taranaki Whānui) and managed by the Department of Conservation.
-Visitors can wander among native plant and bird life and take in the stunning views around the harbour.
-The island can be reached on the East by West ferry which runs daily.
+In the middle of Wellington's stunning harbour, Matiu/Somes Island is a tranquil retreat for both wildlife and visitors.
+This predator-free scientific and historic reserve is owned by local iwi (Taranaki Whānui) and managed by the Department of Conservation.
+Hop on the East by West ferry that runs daily and wander among native plant and bird life, taking in the stunning views around the harbour.

 Taste the pillow doughnuts at Tomboy

 Why is this doughnut named after a soft furnishing?
 When you eat one, you’ll know why.